Materials for Children Ages 0-8

 - Assignment 3: Children’s Media

-Watch five television programs and/or DVDs intended for children ages 0-8.
+Goal of this assignment is to show knowledge of current entertainment media used by children in our age group (ages 0-8), so you can do collection development and use media in library programming.
+Watch five television programs, films, and/or DVDs intended for children ages 0-8.
+You need a minimum of two feature films (rated G or PG); the other three can be TV series or DVDs/downloads for our age group.
+Watch widely; have only one item by any one producer or performer.
 Write a review of each program/movie, keeping in mind the intended audience.
-Was the show well produced (high-quality acting, music, sets, lighting, cinematography, costumes, etc.)?
+Was the show well-produced (high-quality acting, music, sets, lighting, cinematography, costumes, etc.)?
 Will the show add to a child’s vocabulary or knowledge?
-Is the show suitable for a library program or school classroom, or is it just a “timewaster?”
+Is the show suitable for a library program or school classroom (if not, it is not a good choice for this assignment).
 How might it fit into the primary grade curriculum?
 How (in what way, what craft relates, what books relate) could it be used in a library program?
 List important information for each DVD such as actors featured, original production dates, network on which it aired, is it based on a book?
 List all your sources.
-Related competencies: F, I. Related Course Learning Outcomes (CLOs): 1, 3.
+Related competencies: F, J. Related Course Learning Outcomes (CLOs): 3, 4.

 - Assignment 4: Informational/Nonfiction Books

+Goal of this assignment is to show you can choose nonfiction for our age group to add to your library, a common collection development skill.
 Choose a nonfiction/Dewey Decimal numbered subject area to do a “collection development” project.
-This area should be somewhat limited; i.e. “Insects and Spiders,” not animals, or “Baseball,” not sports.
-Other topics could include poetry from a specific culture (African-American, Latino, Asian-American, etc.), history from a certain time period (the American Revolution, Ancient Egypt), biographies of a specific focus (great African-Americans, Notable American Women), etc. Select nine books to suggest for purchase on that subject, for children grades Preschool through Grade 3, and one free website made for children.
+This area should be somewhat limited; i.e. “Insects and spiders,” not animals, or “Baseball,” not sports.
+Other topics could include poetry from a specific culture (African-American, Latino, Asian-American, etc.), history from a certain time period (the American Revolution, Ancient Egypt), biographies of a specific focus (great African-Americans, Notable American Women), etc. Select nine books to suggest for purchase on that subject, for children grades Preschool through Grade 4, and one free website made for children.
 All of the items must be “in print,” meaning for purchase new (not used) from the publisher or major library vendor (not “out of print”).
-Compile these into a list, with each item having full bibliographic data and a one paragraph annotation that includes both what the item is about and why you chose it.
+Compile these into a list, with each item having full bibliographic data and a one-paragraph annotation that includes both what the item is about and why you chose it.
 Write up a 2 or 3-page description of the selection tools, review journals, and other sources you used to select the books; which were most helpful?
 What tool(s) did you use to determine if an item is still in print?
 How did you decide what to choose?
 How does the topic relate to the curriculum?
 What did the local library have or lack in this area?
 Which items did you actually read or see?
 How did you choose the website (what led you to it, don’t just Google)?
 Be sure to give a list of all the sources you used.
-Related competencies: D, I. Related Course Learning Outcomes (CLOs): 2, 3, 6.
+Related competencies: F, J. Related Course Learning Outcomes (CLOs): 2, 3, 4.

 - Assignment 5: Reader's Advisory Notebook/Database

-Create an entry for 60 items (books and media but not websites) appropriate for children ages 0-8.
-Each entry should include the bibliographic information, a brief plot description, your personal thoughts on the book (yes, you need to read each book), and mention of other books that are similar in style, content, theme or characters.
+Goal of this assignment is to demonstrate wide knowledge of library materials for children ages 0-9 and their families.
+Create an entry for 50 items (books and media but not websites or videogames) appropriate for children ages 0-9.
+Each entry should include the bibliographic information, a brief plot description, description of artwork, your personal thoughts on the book (yes, you need to read each book), and mention of other books that are similar in style, content, theme or characters.
 Also, include any of the following items that you think might help you with reader's advisory activities in the future:

 - Series Information